plutov/formulosity/README.md

 ## Installation & Deployment

+### API and Postgres with Docker Compose

-You can build and run both API and UI with Docker Compose:
+You can build and run both API and Postgres with Docker Compose:

 ```
 docker-compose up -d --build
 ```

-And you should be able to access the UI on [localhost:3000](http://localhost:3000)

-You can deploy individual services to any cloud provider or self host them.

-- Go backend
-- Next.js frontend
-- Postgres database

-### Environment Variables
+Environment variables:

 API: